-How to Fix a Backed Up Sink
+How to Fix a Backed-Up Sink

 Clogged sinks are one of the most common plumbing problems we see here at Preferred Home Services.
 While some clogs are major and definitely require the assistance of a professional plumber, other minor sink clogs can be effectively addressed with at-home methods.

-If you’re attempting to fix a backed up sink yourself, it’s important that you do so safely to avoid causing further problems or damage to your pipes.
+If you’re attempting to fix a backed-up sink yourself, it’s important that you do so safely to avoid causing further problems or damage to your pipes.
 The last thing you want is to go from a relatively straightforward sink clog to a plumbing disaster simply because you failed to follow the proper steps for removing the blockage.
 Read on to learn more about how you can unclog your sink with DIY methods!

 Step One: Check for Minor Issues

 Sometimes, what seems like a major clog could be something fairly simple.
-Before moving on to more advanced clog clearing techniques, you might want to check and see if something small is causing your sink to back up.
+Before moving on to more advanced clog-clearing techniques, you might want to check and see if something small is causing your sink to back up.

 Firstly, does your sink have a metal stopper or strainer?
 Most bathroom sinks do, and these little devices can sometimes catch hair or larger bits of debris, leading to stoppages.
 If you can, remove the stopper or strainer and remove any visible debris from the stopper itself or the top of the drain.
 If you are unable to remove the stopper or you cannot see into the drain due to backed-up water, simply twist a bit of wire (an old metal coat hanger works well) into a small hook.
 Insert the hook into the drain and remove the clog.

 If it’s your kitchen sink that’s clogged, it may just be large pieces of food or other items causing the slow drain.
 Before running the garbage disposal, make sure there isn’t any metal, plastic, glass, or other non-food items that have made their way into the drain.
 With gloves on for safety, carefully reach into the drain or use a bent piece of wire to fish out anything that’s become trapped at the top of the pipe.
-Once you’ve safely determined that there isn’t any non-organic matter causing the clog, remove your hand from the drain and run the garbage disposal and cold water at the same time.
-If this does not clear the drain, you can try pouring a small amount of hot water mixed with about a teaspoon of dish soap down the drain to loosen up any food bits that may have become stuck to the side of the pipe.
-If this resolves the issue, it’s likely that cooking oils, grease, and other similar matter was blocking the drain.
+Once you’ve safely determined that there isn’t any nonorganic matter causing the clog, remove your hand from the drain and run the garbage disposal and cold water at the same time.
+If this does not clear the drain, you can try pouring a small amount of hot water mixed with a teaspoon of dish soap down the drain to loosen up any food bits that may have become stuck to the side of the pipe.
+If this resolves the issue, it’s likely that cooking oils, grease, and other similar matter were blocking the drain.
 In the future, refrain from washing these types of items down the drain as they are not approved for garbage disposals.

 Step Two: Try a Plunger